Overview of Express Entry

 This report is significant because it provides insight into the federal government’s immigration priorities.
 Perhaps its most notable aspect will be Canada’s 2020-2022 Immigration Levels Plan.
 We already know the federal government’s immigration targets for 2020 (341,000 newcomers) and 2021 (350,000 newcomers)through Canada Express Entry.

-Ask your queries in discussion forum for free guidance.
+Ask your queries in the discussion forum for free guidance.

 Check how much immigration to Canada costs.